guru865/project-datamining/group1 project template/Project.md

 # DATA

-We would like to fectch data from twitter streaming API by downloading tweets related to keywords like ruby,java , python etc.
+We would like to fetch data from twitter streaming API by downloading tweets related to keywords like ruby,java , python etc.
 As a next step we need to access the 4 modules of information from twiiter as API key , API secret , Access token and Access token secret .
 We will be using the Python library "tweepy" to connect to Twitter Streaming API and download the data .